pactflow/docs.pactflow.io/website/docs/docs/on-premises/scim.md

 Head to http://172.30.0.1 in your browser, and choose to login with "SIMPLE SAML", with the username `user1` and password `user1pass`.
 Then go to Settings -> API Tokens and COPY an API token.

-## 4. Use Curl and JQ to test access the Pactflow users
+## 4. Use Curl and JQ to test access to the SCIM API

 Replace `<PASTE TOKEN HERE>` below with the API token copied from the last step.